godotengine/godot-docs/classes/class_spatial.rst

 - void **set_identity** **(** **)**

-Reset all transformations for this node.
-Set its :ref:`Transform<class_Transform>` to identity matrix.
+Reset all transformations for this node (sets its :ref:`Transform<class_Transform>` to the identity matrix).

 .. _class_Spatial_method_set_ignore_transform_notification:

 - void **set_ignore_transform_notification** **(** :ref:`bool<class_bool>` enabled **)**

-Set whether the node ignores notification that its transformation (global or local) changed.
+Sets whether the node ignores notification that its transformation (global or local) changed.

 .. _class_Spatial_method_set_notify_local_transform:

 - void **set_notify_local_transform** **(** :ref:`bool<class_bool>` enable **)**

-Set whether the node notifies about its local transformation changes. ``Spatial`` will not propagate this by default.
+Sets whether the node notifies about its local transformation changes. ``Spatial`` will not propagate this by default.

 .. _class_Spatial_method_set_notify_transform:

 - void **set_notify_transform** **(** :ref:`bool<class_bool>` enable **)**

-Set whether the node notifies about its global and local transformation changes. ``Spatial`` will not propagate this by default.
+Sets whether the node notifies about its global and local transformation changes. ``Spatial`` will not propagate this by default.

 .. _class_Spatial_method_show: